 Design models have been around for some twenty-five years and these show the broad sequence of the (highly iterative) stages for the design and development of new products.
-These have grown in complexity over the years since Pugh presented his model of Total Design (Pugh 1982) and now start from an idea or trigger (fitting in with the corporate strategy) and going right through to the termination and disposal of the product (BS 7000 - 2 1997, Hollins & Hollins 1999 and others).
-Part of this is the product design and the process design (the method of manufacture) and it is on these that this part of the paper will focus.
+These have grown in complexity over the years since Pugh presented his model of Total Design back in 1982.
+They now start from an idea or trigger (fitting in with the corporate strategy) and going right through to the termination and disposal of the product [BS 7000 - 2 1997 and others].
+Part of this is the product design and the process design (the method of manufacture) and it is on these that this part of the paper will now focus.

 By knowing the design process model it is possible to work out the time for each stage of the design and the time that each stage should take.
 From this it is also possible to identify concurrencies that will indicate where greater communication is required but also where there can be savings in the project timescale.
 This indicates the total time and cost of the design (hopefully, with some accuracy, very early in the process).
-It will also be possible to identify what people will be needed and where there will be needed in the process - which should also show when they will be needed.
+It will also be possible to identify what people will be needed and where they will be needed in the process - which should also show when they will be needed.
 From this design process model it will further be possible to show priorities against other projects occurring within the organisation and, as a result, any delays likely due to the clash in the requirement for limited resources between projects.

-Hollins & Hollins (1991) developed models for use in the service sector and in 1994 the British Standard Institution published a Guide on service design management that also included a service design process model.
-This standard has recently been updated (BS 7000-3 2005) and the broad process model is shown (fig. 1).
+Hollins & Hollins [1991] developed models for use in the service sector and in 1994 the British Standard Institution published a Guide on service design management that also included a service design process model.
+This standard is being updated [BS 7000-3 2006] and the broad process model around which the standard was written is shown in figure 1.

 The detail stage of the product design and the process design must occur together if the eventual product is to be easy to produce, and therefore inherently of higher quality and lower price.
-In the design of a car this would be the actual design of the car model and the design of the production methods, machinery and tools to produce to produce that model.
+In the design of a car this would be the actual design of the car model and the design of the production methods, machinery and tools to produce that model.

 In a service the delineation may not be so clear-cut between product and process.
 In many cases the production and consumption may occur together so customers and service providers together are part of that process.
-The product itself may be intangible, like legal advice, but in such cases the process may be clearly specified and could be shown in a blueprint.
+The product itself may be intangible, like legal advice, but in such cases the service delivery may be clearly specified and could be shown in a blueprint.

 Most services ride on the back of products.
 In the supply of car spare parts it could be that the manufactured part and the service part (and therefore the blueprint) almost occur in sequence.
-In another service the product could be a hamburger and the production process would partly be the production of that hamburger (or a better class of meal in a restaurant).
-In parallel with this would be the stages that the customer would pass through as part of the total process.
 So one of the main delineations of a blueprint is between the customer involvement and what goes on in parallel but without the customer directly being involved, which could be called 'the line of involvement'.